 Cost efficiency

 In the battle of outsourcing vs in-house development, a compelling financial advantage belongs to the first approach.
 When you choose to collaborate with remote teams from regions with lower labor costs, you gain significant savings and forget the burden of relocation costs.
+You may use time tracking software to see how much time they spend on the project and pay them according to the actual time they have worked without overpaying.

 Outsourcing also eliminates the need to invest in the infrastructure and other expenses associated with maintaining an in-house team.
 There’s no need to pay extra for office space, equipment, utilities, and cookies.